 “…it’s more than just longevity that gets Russell Moore’s name out front.
 The man is, to put it simply, one of the finest singers you’ll ever hear, and he makes it seem positively effortless.” ~ Jon Weisberger, The Nashville Scene ~

 Bio: For over three decades, Russell Moore & IIIrd Tyme Out have been touring and releasing great, original bluegrass music.
 After spending some formative years as a member of Doyle Lawson & Quicksilver (and recording some legendary bluegrass music in the process), Russell Moore formed IIIrd Tyme Out in 1991, and bluegrass music hasn’t been the same since.
 IIIrd Tyme Out helped to usher in a new era of youthful, energetic bluegrass, and established a unique sound that has lasted well into the 21st century.
 Now, nearly three decades later, Russell Moore & IIIrd Tyme Out are still one of the most in demand bluegrass bands on the circuit today.

 The current 3TO lineup includes a mix bluegrass veterans and some of the music’s hottest young pickers.
 Wayne Benson has been a member of IIIrd Tyme Out for years, and has remained among the top mandolin players in bluegrass for over two decades.
 Keith McKinnon plays a mean five-string banjo, and Nathan Aldridge’s traditional fiddle style gets audiences on their feet.
-Kevin McKinnon is the band’s newest member, playing bass and singing stellar harmony.
+Colton Baker is the band’s newest member, playing bass and singing stellar harmony.
 The culmination of talent has made for one of the most exciting 3TO lineups to date.

 Russell’s zeal and hunger for creating original bluegrass music is inspiring.
 “I’m loving what we’re doing.
 I’m so grateful that I get to go out here week in and week out and perform up to, not only other people’s’ expectations, but also to my expectations.”